abwelch1/codewars-may/README.md

 Your objective for phase two is to retrieve the flag from the website!

 HINTS:
-* Take some time to fully *inspect* the website (wink, wink)
+* take some time to fully *inspect* the website (wink, wink)
-* Two options exist on the site.
+* two options exist on the site.
 Both provide further hints to find the flag
-* The console tab in your browser will be useful
+* the console tab in your browser will be useful

 HOW TO SUBMIT FOR POINTS:
 	- Paste the flag output into **your team's breakout room chat**